Model Prediction¤

 glmax.predict(...) applies a model specification and fitted parameters to

-hiding state inside a fitted object method.
+carrier rather than hiding state inside a fitted object method.

 glmax.predict(family: glmax.ExponentialDispersionFamily, params: glmax.Params, X: ArrayLike, *, offset: ArrayLike | None = None) -> jax.Array